I enjoy writing about a wide variety of topics that draw upon my decades of life experiences. I hope you enjoy reading my articles.

 A new generation of smartphones that are capable of interfacing with the tiny wavelengths will be needed.
 This will kick off a new smartphone upgrade cycle, as consumers rush to buy phones capable of interfacing with 5G networks.
 To increase their data reception and transmission capabilities, the next generation of 5G-capable smartphones will have more than one antenna.

-5G Will Enhance the Internet of Things (IoT)
+5G Enhances the Internet of Things (IoT)

 5G Cell Tower Hidden in a Cactus